exadel-inc/CompreFace/README.md

-### Delete examples of the face by ID
+### Delete an example of the face by ID

-Deletes image by ID.
+Deletes an image by ID.

 ```http request
 curl  -X DELETE "http://localhost:8000/api/v1/faces/<image_id>" \